dane-anderson/athena/README.md

 - Local model execution
 - Direct connection to Athena Core

-The interface intentionally contains very little research logic.
+The interface intentionally contains little research logic.

 If a request works through Athena Core, the same request can be submitted through the native application.